UltimateHackingKeyboard/firmware/README.md

 6. Finally, in the IDE, click on *Run -> External Tools -> External Tools Configurations*, then select a release firmware to be flashed such as *uhk60-right_release_kboot*, and click on the *Run* button.

 Going forward, it's easier to flash the firmware of your choice by using the downwards toolbar icon which is located rightwards of the *green play + toolbox icon*.

+### Minimal development setup

+1. Install the ARM cross-compiler, cross-assembler and stdlib implementation.
+Eg. on Arch Linux the packages `arm-none-eabi-binutils`, `arm-none-eabi-gcc`, `arm-none-eabi-newlib`.

+2. Install Node.js v12.
+If you have a later version, editing the version requirement in `lib/agent/package.json` *might* work.

+3. Build UHK Agent. `cd lib/agent && git pull --autostash && npm ci && npm run build`.

+4. Still inside the Agent submodule, compile flashing util scripts. `cd packages/usb && npx tsc`.

+5. When developing, cd to the directory you're working on (`left`/`right`).
+To build and flash the firmware, run `make flash`.
+Plain `make` just builds without flashing.

+6. To build a full firmware tarball, run `scripts/make-release.js`.
+The created tarball `scripts/uhk-firmware-VERSION.tar.gz` can be flashed with UHK Agent.

 ## Contributing